LalaIAm/cline-novelist/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus is on Phase 1: Research and Design, specifically the UI/UX wireframing for key interfaces and authentication system implementation, as outlined in the phase plan.
-We're working on three parallel tracks:
+The current focus is on Phase 1: Research and Design, specifically moving on to technical architecture documentation now that the database schema design has been completed.
+We're continuing to work on two main tracks:

 1. **Quill.js Integration Track**